ktagilbert/rookie-dev/_posts/2015-12-16-content-workflow.markdown

 # The three things that may be breaking your copywriting workflow
 ![Improve Your Copywriting Workflow](/assets/copywriter.jpg)

-1) You writers are becoming bored and burnt out by writing the same thing over and again.
+1) Your writers are getting bored and burnt out by writing the same thing over and again.
 Meaning, they are becoming apathetic.
 Why?
 It's not because they are lazy. **It's because they are being forced to do a monotonous task, which is naturally leading them toward disinterest.** The task is no longer creative but instead formulaic.
 More than that, once a writer has to do more than 5 of these at a time, they begin to skim rather than give your assignment the attention it deserves.

 2) You are missing deadlines because you have to keep going back to give your writer more instructions in order to get the copy you want.

 3) Your writers are too scared to tell you that your process isn't working for them.
 The fear is that once they speak up, they will be replaced because of how many other content writers are out there that would be happy to take over for them.

 So to make your copywriting workflow actually work, some things need to happen.
-First, try asking yourself some questions. **I suggest sitting down with a new document and thoroughly writing out your answers to the questions below so that you can see how to improve your process before even having to read this rest of this article.** OR, [download these questions here](/downloads/questionstoHelpYouImproveYourCopyWritingWorkflow.pdf) and save them for your next meeting!
+First, try asking yourself some questions. **I suggest sitting down with a new document and thoroughly writing out your answers to the questions below so that you can see how to improve your process before even having to read the rest of this article.** OR, [download these questions here](/downloads/questionstoHelpYouImproveYourCopyWritingWorkflow.pdf) and save them for your next meeting!

 ## 12 Questions to help you improve your copywriting workflow